Insurance cancellation: the comparative analysis of the Hamon and Chatel laws to leave your insurer

 Health and mutuals: Legendre simplifies

-A supplementary health insurance taken out for more than a year can be cancelled under the same terms as car insurance: total freedom, no fees, no justification.
-Legendre has harmonized this process with Hamon, making the procedures identical.
+A supplementary health insurance taken out for more than a year can be canceled under the same terms as car insurance: total freedom, no fees, no justification.
+Legendre harmonized this process with Hamon, making the procedures identical.
 Major mutuals like MGEN, MACIF or Allianz Santé have adapted their procedures to facilitate these cancellations.

 Borrower insurance: maximum flexibility

 Thanks to Hamon and Lemoine, borrower insurance offers the greatest flexibility.
 You can change at any time after subscription, before and after the first anniversary.
 The procedure requires having an alternative in hand accepted by your bank, but it is now achievable in a few days rather than months.
-Renegotiating your borrower insurance has become a common and extremely beneficial practice for informed borrowers.
+Renegotiating borrower insurance has become a common and extremely beneficial practice for informed borrowers.

 Persistent pitfalls and traps to avoid